drips-network/docs/docs/using-drips/drip-directly-to-any-address.md

 Let's see how it works!

-To get started, open a new browser tab and head over to the Drips webapp at [drips.radicle.xyz][dw].
+To get started, open a new browser tab and head over to the Drips webapp at [drips.network][dw].

 > Note -- you'll need to [Connect a Wallet][cw] before you can set up any Drips.
 Make sure you have a wallet connected before proceeding.